Krishak Express

-The 15007 / 15008 Krishak Express is an Indian Railways train of North Eastern Railway Zone, Varanasi railway division.
+The 15007 / 15008 Krishak Express is an Indian Railways train of North Eastern Railway zone.
 It operates daily and covers a distance of 513 km from Varanasi City to Lucknow Junction.
 Krishak Express reaches Lucknow Junction via Gorakhpur with total travel time of 12 Hours 45 Minutes while it completes the return journey to Varanasi City in 13 Hours 25 Minutes.